mtumilowicz/scala-zio-stm-workshop/README.txt

     * employ commutative and idempotent operations
         * they do not cause any conflicts and can be safely executed in any order or multiple times
 * haskell context
-    * vs IO
-        * An STM action is like an IO action, in that it can have side effects, but the range of side effects for STM actions is much smaller.
-The main thing you can do in an STM action is read or write a transactional variable, of type (TVar a), much as we could read or write IORefs in an IO action8.
-        * A transaction can be rolled back only if we can track exactly what effects it has, and this would not be possible if arbitrary I/O were allowed inside a transaction—we might have performed some I/O that cannot be undone, like making a noise or launching some missiles.
+    * type system prevents us running IO actions inside STM actions
+    * ability to choose an alternative action if the first one retries
+        * example: withdraw money from account A if it has enough money, but if not then withdraw it from account B
         * orElse :: STM a -> STM a -> STM a
+        * lets us combine two blocking transactions such that one is performed but not both
-      The operation orElse a b has the following behavior:
+        * has the following behavior:
+            * first action is executed
-      • First, a is executed.
-If a returns a result, then the orElse call returns it and ends.
+                * if returns a result => orElse call returns it and ends
-      • If a calls retry instead, a’s effects are discarded_ and b is executed instead.
+                * if calls retry => first action’s effects are discarded_ and second action is executed instead
-      * The orElse operator lets us combine two blocking transactions such that one is per‐ formed but not both.
-    * What if validation fails?
-Then the transaction has had an inconsistent view of memory.
-        * However, notice that it is crucial that act contains no effects other than reads and writes on TVars
-            ```
-            atomically (do x <- readTVar xv
-                           y <- readTVar yv
-                           if x>y then launchMissiles
-                                  else return () )
-            ```
-            * where launchMissiles :: IO () causes serious international side-effects
-            * Fortunately, the type system prevents us running IO actions inside STM actions, so the above fragment would be rejected by the type checker
-    * We now turn our attention to choice.
-Suppose you want to withdraw money from account A if it has enough money, but if not then withdraw it from account B?
-        * For that, we need the ability to choose an alternative action if the first one retries.
-To support choice, STM Haskell has one further primitive action, called orElse
 * clojure context
-    * write skew
-        * For example, suppose a town places a restriction (constraint) on the total number of dogs and cats that a family can own.
-Let's say the limit is three.
-When a person obtains a new dog or cat, they are entered in a database.
-John and his wife Mary have one dog and one cat.
-John adopts another dog while at the same time Mary adopts a cat.
-These transactions occur concurrently.
-Remember that transactions only see changes made by other transactions that have committed.
-John's transaction attempts to modify the number of dogs they own.
-The constraint isn't violated because they now have a total of three.
-Mary's transaction attempts to modify the number of cats they own.
-Like in the other transaction, the constraint isn't violated because they now have a total of three.
-Both transactions are allowed to commit, resulting in a total of four dogs and cats which violates the constraint.
-This is permitted because neither transaction attempts to commit a change to data that is being modified by another concurrent transaction.

-          Clojure provides a mechanism for avoiding write skew.
-See the ensure function discussed later.
-    * In reading the STM literature one problem I saw often was read-tracking, which I definitely wanted to avoid for performance reasons.
-In the database world, one technique for avoiding read tracking and read locks is multiversion concurrency control (MVCC)
-        * It seemed to me that MVCC was a great fit for persistent data structures which supported efficient update with structural sharing, making versioning cheap.
-        * So I designed and built an STM around MVCC.
-(Clojure)
-            * The Clojure STM implementation is based on multi-version concurrency control (MVCC) [16] and snapshot isolation [17].
+    * designed and built an STM around multi-version concurrency control (MVCC) and snapshot isolation
+        * In MVCC, each transaction operates on a snapshot of the database at a specific point in time, allowing readers to access consistent data without being blocked by writers
-        * In basic MVCC only writes are tracked, and all reads are done with a consistent basis (as of the transaction start, and incorporating within-transaction writes)
+    * in basic MVCC only writes are tracked
+    * all reads are done with a consistent basis
+        * as of the transaction start, and incorporating within-transaction writes
-        * However MVCC can be subject to write-skew, where the basis of a write to X is a read of Y, and Y is not otherwise written, and thus not ensured consistent at transaction end.
+    * can be subject to write-skew
+        * example: write to X depends on read of Y, and Y is not otherwise written, and thus not ensured consistent at transaction end
+        * Clojure provides a mechanism for avoiding write skew
-           * Clojure’s STM offers an ensure operation for opt-in tracking of such reads when needed.
+            * `ensure` operation for opt-in tracking of reads when needed
-        * In MVCC, each transaction operates on a snapshot of the database at a specific point in time, allowing readers to access consistent data without being blocked by writers.